loda-lang/loda-programs/programs/oeis/list5.md

 * [A285384](http://oeis.org/A285384) ([program](285/A285384.asm)): Limiting 1-word of the morphism 0 -> 11, 1 -> 01.
 * [A285406](http://oeis.org/A285406) ([program](285/A285406.asm)): Base-2 logarithm of denominator of Sum_{k=0..n^2-1}((-1)^k*sqrt(Pi)/(Gamma(1/2-k)*Gamma(1+k)))/n).
 * [A285440](http://oeis.org/A285440) ([program](285/A285440.asm)): Consider the sums of the numbers < n that share the same greatest common divisor with n.
 Sequence lists numbers that have only one of those sums equal to n.
+* [A285473](http://oeis.org/A285473) ([program](285/A285473.asm)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A285475](http://oeis.org/A285475) ([program](285/A285475.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A285476](http://oeis.org/A285476) ([program](285/A285476.asm)): Binary representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 6", based on the 5-celled von Neumann neighborhood.
 * [A285524](http://oeis.org/A285524) ([program](285/A285524.asm)): a(n) is the value d<n/2 maximizing the expression d!*(d + 1)!*(2^(n-2*d-1)*stirling2(n-d, d+1), for n>=4.
 * [A285525](http://oeis.org/A285525) ([program](285/A285525.asm)): The indices that mark the beginning of four consecutive equal terms in A285524.
 * [A285526](http://oeis.org/A285526) ([program](285/A285526.asm)): Terms of A285524 that mark the beginning of four consecutive equal values.
+* [A285540](http://oeis.org/A285540) ([program](285/A285540.asm)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 35", based on the 5-celled von Neumann neighborhood.
 * [A285542](http://oeis.org/A285542) ([program](285/A285542.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 35", based on the 5-celled von Neumann neighborhood.
 * [A285612](http://oeis.org/A285612) ([program](285/A285612.asm)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 62", based on the 5-celled von Neumann neighborhood.
 * [A285679](http://oeis.org/A285679) ([program](285/A285679.asm)): Positions of 2 in A285677.